🔴Is Trump About To Start A War? 2025-10-22 18:06

 Whoever it is, whether it's your mom, whether it's your dad, whether it's the state, whether it's a teacher, cast it as far as the eye can see and fulfill your duty.

-And the good news is if you do that, and he does that, that's actually going to foster a whole lot more love.
+And the good news is, if you do that, and he does that, that's actually going to foster a whole lot more love.

 Your kids are not better off with that cackling witch determining their welfare in the future.

-Nope you, your husband, your duty.
+You, your husband, your duty.

 Worry about your duty, your responsibility, and the answers become really clear.